Skip to main content

 Go to Environment

-Navigate to Environment Variables tab
+Navigate to the Environment Variables tab

 3